Lebanese nationality law: Reforms

 There is a public demand for giving the opportunity for Lebanese women to transmit their Lebanese nationality to their children and also to their husbands, and for Lebanese citizenship to be given to the 8-14 million Lebanese diasporas around the world.
+Women's rights activists have long campaigned to amend nationality law to allow transmission to children and spouses, framing it as a constitutional equality issue.
+However, opposition invoke sectarian balance, with the 1932 census's frozen demographics underpinning fears that naturalizing children of Lebanese women (especially those married to Palestinian or Syrian men) would shift sectarian quotas.

 On 7 November 2015, Gebran Bassil, the Minister of Foreign Affairs and Emigrants, "refused to compromise on a draft law that would grant citizenship to the descendants of Lebanese expatriates by expanding it to include the foreign spouses and children of Lebanese women".

 On 11 November 2015, the Lebanese Parliament and Free Patriotic Movement member Ibrahim Kanaan stated that the ministers have agreed to pass a "10-article draft law titled “The Reacquisition of Lebanese Citizenship to the Descendants of Lebanese Emigrants,” to grant those of Lebanese origin the nationality on the basis of certain procedures and legal pathways.

 On 12 November 2015, the Lebanese Parliament approved a raft of draft laws, including a law allowing foreigners of Lebanese origin to get citizenship.

 On 5 May 2016, the Gebran Bassil, the Minister of Foreign Affairs and Emigrants announced the beginning of the implementation of citizenship law for Lebanese diaspora.
 However, the law would allow only grandchildren of Lebanese paternal grandfathers but not grandchildren of Lebanese maternal grandmothers to apply for citizenship.